sofyanajridi/mo-deepdrive/README.md

 Self driving car benchmark based on the original DeepDrive simulator with added support for multi-objective RL.

 ## Motivation
-To the best of our knowledge, the development for both the DeepDrive and DeepDrive zero benchmarks has been abandoned.
-There has been no update since June 2020 for the [DeepDrive](https://github.com/deepdrive/deepdrive) benchmark and November 2021 for the [DeepDrive-Zero](https://github.com/deepdrive/deepdrive-zero) benchmark.
+To the best of our knowledge, the development for both the [DeepDrive](https://github.com/deepdrive/deepdrive) and [DeepDrive-Zero](https://github.com/deepdrive/deepdrive-zero) benchmarks has been abandoned.
+There has been no update since June 2020 for the DeepDrive benchmark and November 2021 for the DeepDrive-Zero benchmark.
 Both benchmarks fail during installation due to outdated libraries and API calls.
-However, the DeepDrive zero benchmark is still a very interesting simulator for the development and introduction to the field of single-agent, multi-agent, single-objective and multi-objective RL.
+However, the DeepDrive zero benchmark is still a very interesting simulator for the development and introduction to the field of single-agent, multi-agent, single-objective and multi-objective reinforcement learning.
 Moreover, looking closer at the objective in the DeepDrive benchmark reveals that it is constructed of multiple objectives where those objectives are combined into a scalar reward.
 As such, we deconstruct this benchmark, reveal its underlying multi-objective nature, and update, extend, and modify it